avocadoali/Chess-Game/README.md

 Game logic

-1. Check if any legal moves are left for player if no and in check -> loose if no and not in check -> draw if yes -> 2.
+1. Check if any legal moves are left for player if no and King in check -> loose if no and King not in check -> draw if yes -> 2.

 2. take input of piece to move